Postmodernism Won't Smash Capitalism!

 Douglas Kellner is a strong critic of postmodernism.

-The primary claim is that postmodernists are not really political at all.
+The primary claim is that postmodernists aren't really political at all.
 However, what Kellner really means is that they are no longer Marxists or socialist revolutionaries.

-For example, he makes these crude Marxist generalisations about Jean Baudrillard and others:
+For example, Kellner makes these crude Marxist generalisations about Jean Baudrillard and others:

 “I am not sure that we have now transcended and left behind modernity, class politics, labour and production, imperialism, fascism and the other phenomena described by classical and neo-Marxism...”